linsyking/vg151-docs/docs/_sources/mid2/rc_part6.rst.txt

   Constant variables (including macros)

-- What is the length of a char?
+- What is the length of a :cin:`char`?

   8 bits/1 byte.

-  For some other data types(such as int), they depend on the computer and OS.
+  For some other data types(such as :cin:`int`), they depend on the computer and OS.

 - Can you list and use all the shorthand operators?